 Our NEO compensation program is implemented yearly and it coincides with the completion of our annual financial statement audit and release of annual earnings, as well as the approval of the budget for the then current year.
 Annual cash incentives earned for the prior year, if any, are determined by the Committee and paid out at that time.
-Current year target objectives are also established at that time and any adjustments to base salaries are determined by the Committee either at that time or during the second quarter.
+Current year target objectives are also established at that time and any adjustments to base salaries are typically determined by the Committee at that time.

-When making NEO compensation decisions, the Committee takes many other factors into account, including the economy, the NEO's performance, expected future contributions to the Company's success, the financial and operational results of individual business units, our financial and operational results as a whole, the NEO's historical compensation, any retention concerns and the CEO's recommendations in the cases of NEOs other than the CEO.
+When making NEO compensation decisions, the Committee takes many factors into account, including the economy, the NEO's performance, expected future contributions to the Company's success, the financial and operational results of individual business units, our financial and operational results as a whole, the NEO's historical compensation, and any retention concerns.
+As part of the process, the CEO provides the Committee with his assessment of the NEOs' performance and other factors used in developing his recommendation for their compensation, including salary adjustments, cash incentives and equity grant guidelines for the then current year.
 In looking at historical compensation, the Committee looks at the progression of salary increases over time, an NEO's ability to meet targets in prior years, the value inherent in equity awards to be granted to complete the total compensation program for an NEO for a particular year, economic outlook and our stock performance.
-Historically, the Committee has disregarded whether the NEO has exercised options or sold shares so that these personal investment decisions do not skew the Committee's understanding of the aggregate reward opportunity that has been provided.
 The Committee uses the same general factors in evaluating the CEO's performance and compensation as it uses for the other NEOs.

+Upon receipt of this information, the Committee discusses proposed compensation plans for the CEO and other NEOs in detail.
+Based on our Governance Guidelines, the Committee is required to annually approve the goals and objectives for compensating the CEO and other NEOs, evaluate their performance in light of these goals before setting their salaries, bonus and other incentive and equity compensation.
 The Committee adjusts the cash incentive portion of the NEOs' compensation consistent with its philosophy to incentivize and reward executives to reach certain financial and strategic objectives and reward them based upon their performance.
 The Committee believes that maintaining the flexibility to make upward or downward adjustments to the various components of the NEOs compensation programs allows the Committee to appropriately provide incentives to individuals and further aligns the NEOs with the objectives of our stockholders.